 The Solano County Library was established by the Board of Supervisors in 1914.
 The County Library resided in a number of locations until it moved to its first permanent home in Fairfield at the corner of Union and Texas streets in 1931 – now a historical gem located adjacent to the new County Administration Center.
 Over the years, the seven cities in the County joined, left, merged or affiliated with the Library.
-Today, the County Library serves five of the seven cities in the County – Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
-Benicia and Dixon have their own libraries but are partners with the County Library in providing an online catalog and databases to all County residents.
+Today, the County Library serves six of the seven cities in the County – Dixon, Fairfield, Rio Vista, Suisun City, Vacaville and Vallejo.
+Benicia has its own librariy but is partners with the County Library in providing an online catalog and databases to all County residents.
 The Solano County Library is thriving.
-From five libraries in 1990, it has grown to eight and another branch in the planning stages.
+From five libraries in 1990, it has grown to nine.
 Most of the libraries have been modernized with a focus on quick, convenient customer service, good collections of books, movies, music and more: nice furnishings, up-to-date technology and a place for people to come, browse, relax, read and discuss the topics of the day.
 Last year, there were 1.5 million visits to the Library.

 Learn more about the programs the foundation supports and how to become a member.